ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 ## Proposed Solution

-Predictive models based on forest soil moisture, temperature and previously burned areas provide 83.4% accuracy based on satellite data provides an excellent basis for the creation of a wide area sensor network to gather the data needed for an even more accurate prediction.[(7)](https://ieeexplore.ieee.org/document/7503172) My proposal is to use a similar predictive model with a LoRaWAN based system of low-cost and low-power moisture and temperature sensors distributed across high risk areas.
+Predictive models based on forest soil moisture, temperature and previously burned areas provide 83.4% accuracy based on satellite data provides an excellent basis for the creation of a wide area sensor network to gather the data needed for an even more accurate prediction.[(7)](https://ieeexplore.ieee.org/document/7503172) My proposal is to use a similar predictive model with a Long-Range Wide Area Networks (LoRaWAN) based system of low-cost and low-power moisture and temperature sensors distributed across high risk areas.
 I postulate that this would provide very precise and accurate data that can be leveraged to predict the regions that are most likely to have a wildfire incident.
 This information can be used by local government and fire authorities to base policy and resource allocation decisions to mitigate the overall damage of wildfires.
 In addition, the data gathered can alert the proper authorities of a wildfire occurance while it is still relatively small, increasing the chances of an early containment.

+### Specifications/Requirements and LoRaWAN

+For this proposal, I will be using Califonia as the primary basis for exploratory analysis and cost estimates, primarily because of the avialbility of data, studies and that many of the severe wildfires that have occured within the past decade in the Western United States have occured within the state.

+In order for this porposal to be feasible, there are several requirements that would need to be met.
+The system and associated devices need:
+1. Low-Cost
+2. Low-Power
+3. Cover a wide area
+4. Provide accurate data
+5. Provide data at a relatively frequent rate
+6. Secure

+In terms of the available IoT technolgy used to implement the system, LoRaWAN has many properties that make it an ideal candidate based on the requirements of the system when compared to other IoT connectivity standards.[(8)](https://www.iot-now.com/2020/12/23/106701-lorawan-will-temporarily-replace-5g-networks-for-iot/) LoRa sensors

 ### References
 1. [Abatzoglou, J. T. & Williams, A. P. Impact of anthropogenic climate change on wildfire across western US forests.
 Proc.
 Natl Acad.
 Sci.
 USA 113, 11770–11775 (2016).](https://www.pnas.org/content/113/42/11770)